SatishThapak/kubernetes_learnings/Deployment Strategies in Kubernetes/README.md

 # Kubernetes Deployment Strategies

 ## 📌 Overview
-- Deployments in Kubernetes are a way to manage the lifecycle of applications.
+Deployments in Kubernetes manage the lifecycle of applications.
 They define how applications are created, updated, and scaled, ensuring the desired state is maintained.

-- Deployment strategies are techniques used to release new versions of applications safely and efficiently.
+Deployment strategies are techniques used to release new versions of applications safely and efficiently.

 ---